themerius/docelem-store/README.md

 Your 'client' also needs Akka-Remoting (see application.conf) and the Actor-Interface-Stubs of the docelem-store.

+First of all start this microservice with:

+    ./activator run

 Then you can connect like this:

     // Imports